jproven/jproven/README.md

-# 🎨 Frontend Developer in Progress

-## 🦿 My Journey
-My programming path began during my final year
-of **Audiovisual Communication**, where I took a course
-on **Digital Information Services Development**.

-What started as curiosity soon became a passion:
+🦿 My programming journey began during my final year studying Audiovisual Communication, where I took a course on Digital Information Services Development.
+What started as a curiosity soon became my passion: crafting immersive digital experiences.
-**crafting immersive digital experiences** with a strong
-emphasis on usability, aesthetics, and performance.

-## 🎨 The Art of Frontend
-For me, **frontend development is a form of digital storytelling**.
-Every interface should be as visually compelling as it is functional,
-with clean layouts, seamless interactions, and well-structured code.

-I focus on **responsive design, accessibility, and smooth animations**,
-ensuring that every element on the screen serves a purpose.
-Precision in structure and attention to detail are key
-to delivering high-quality user experiences.

-## 💡 Tech Stack

-- 🎭 **JavaScript & TypeScript** – Writing clear, maintainable code
-  for dynamic applications.
+🎨 Front-end is my canvas.
+I love designing clean, accessible, responsive interfaces with CSS, JavaScript and modern frameworks like Angular.
+Whether it's the perfect typography or the smoothest animations, I strive for the polish of a Kubrick frame and the precision of a Fincher cut.

+💡 My stack includes:

+  🎭 JavaScript & TypeScript – because every good story needs a solid script.

-- 🏗️ **HTML & CSS (Sass, Bootstrap, Tailwind)** –
+  🏗️ HTML & CSS (Sass, Bootstrap) – building visually compelling layouts, where every pixel has a purpose.

-  Crafting structured and visually engaging designs.
-- ⚙️ **Symfony & MySQL** – Managing backend logic and data efficiently.
+  ⚙️ Symfony & MySQL – structuring the backend like a well-written three-act screenplay.
-- 🚀 **Angular** – Building modular, scalable, and interactive UIs.

-## 🌱 Always Learning
-The web is constantly evolving, and so am I.
-I’m always exploring **UX/UI design principles, CSS animations,**
-and **performance optimization** to enhance both usability and aesthetics.

-My goal is to create experiences that feel **natural, fluid, and intuitive**.

-## 📫 Get in Touch
-If you’re passionate about **web development, frontend design,**
-or just want to exchange ideas, feel free to reach out!
+  🚀 Angular – orchestrating components like an ensemble cast in a perfectly timed scene.

+  🌱 "There's always a bigger fish." - I'm constantly learning and refining my skills in UX/UI design, CSS animations, and performance optimization to make every project not just functional, but delightful.

+📫 Feel free to reach out!
+Whether it’s about web development, front-end magic, or just geeking out over cinema.

 <!---